codeoverflow-org/chatoverflow-wiki/development/Deploy-ChatOverflow.md

 Chat Overflow has two different kinds of deployments: a end-user deployment that is only able to run plugins and a plugin developer deployment that can also be used to create plugins.
-These deployments are usually generated and published to the world when a new release of Chat Overflow is released.
+These deployments are usually generated and published to the world when a new version of Chat Overflow is released.

 ## End-User Deployment